ceci-hub/Statsbomb_wids/README.md

  ## Troubleshoot:
 StatsBombR may need further configuration.
-If you need assistance please read the installation instruction in [StatsBombR Github ](statsbomb/StatsBombR: This repository is an R package to easily stream StatsBomb data from the API using your log in credentials or from the Open Data GitHub repository cost free into R .) n
+If you need assistance please read the installation instruction in [StatsBombR Github](https://github.com/statsbomb/StatsBombR)